inFaaa/inFaaa/README.md

 - 📫 How to reach me: vhjf305@gmail.com
 - :satellite: Looking for Student Exchange Program or Placement
 - :alarm_clock: AAAI 2021
--  ✨ Serve as a writer for [Beijing Academy of Artificial Intelligence(BAAI)](https://www.baai.ac.cn/)